HIYOS NHS Practice - a teaching practice. A healthcare professional demonstrates portion sizes on a plate to a seated patient in a clinical setting.

 Here are some snippets of surveys we have learned from in recent years…

 1. Telephone Service Survey – following feedback a new telephone system was implemented by the practice which has led to shorter waiting times.
-We can triage appropriately where advice or request is dealt with in ‘real time in adherence to new and improved internal SLA’s.

 2. Community Pharmacist Survey– following the feedback from this survey we now have a clinical pharmacist